omagerio/ospf/README.md

 - `async removeChild(name)`: get the child of the current component by name.
 - `getChild(name)`: get the child of the current component by name.
 - `getChildren()`: get all the children of the component.
-- `async fireEvent(string eventName, any parameters)`: fires a global event with parameters.
+- `async fireEvent(string eventName, any parameter)`: fires a global event with parameter.

 Inside the template file, you can use `c` to reference your component (for example `c.name`).